MDFL64/Lunatic-Core/README.md

 -------------------------

-This repository contains the sources and development scripts for the bootloader and kernel of Lunatic OS.
+This repository contains the sources and development scripts for Lunatic OS's bootloader and kernel.